cchudzicki-ocw-testing/16.06-fall-2012/content/pages/instructor-insights/the-experience-of-teaching.md

 {{< resource uuid="3f8e2752-2218-af4d-6a5f-aacde9d1a1b8" >}}

-`<figcaption> In this video, Prof. Steven Hall offers suggestions on how to prepare for active learning recitations and when to intervene during problem solving sessions.
-He explains the joys and surprises of coaching students rather than lecturing to them.</figcaption>`
+ In this video, Prof. Steven Hall offers suggestions on how to prepare for active learning recitations and when to intervene during problem solving sessions.
+He explains the joys and surprises of coaching students rather than lecturing to them.